tanjil072/MedicineSheba/README.md

 **command:** npm install react-native-modal

-These commands will copy all the dependencies into your node_module directory.

-Now run the project with this command in cmd/terminal in project folder: **react-native run-android**
+<br/>Now run the project with this command in cmd/terminal in project folder: **react-native run-android**

 & Boom you have successfully run the app.Thanks